gershnsenga/medics31/README.md

 # Medics31.
-A Negpod31 PLD Assessment
+A Negpod31 PLD Assessmen:wqt

 ## Project setup
   * Download and install mysql database server to your local machine